 Bronwen is a teacher brimming with ideas and passion.
 She is a qualified secondary school Art, Photography anf Textiles teacher and has three young girls of her own.
 She has a wealth of experience in Growing, Art, Cooking, music, story-telling and has led many community projects.
 She is passionate about creating a rich and fertile learning environment that is limitless, allowing children to learn in their own unique way.
 Imagination and sense of wonder is something she believes to be very precious and should be nurtured in all areas of learning.

-I started Farm School in the spring, 2016 where I use food as context for children to grow first-hand knowledge of plants and the environment.
-As well as leading Farm School groups and community events for adults and children, I worked part time simultaneously with Shillingford Organics growers for 1.5 years, this has enabled me to gain the horticultural knowledge necessary to develop Farm School educational program, which continues to evolve as Farm School groups grow older and bigger.
-I am also half way through a Biodynamic training course at Ruskin Mill Trust which enables me to gain a different perspective on food growing and education.
-As well as continue running Farm School groups with Farm School leaders in September 2019, I am starting a PhD which focuses on the potential of food education to change primary school food culture.
+I started Farm School in the spring, 2016 where I use food as a context for children to grow first-hand knowledge of plants and the environment.
+As well as leading Farm School groups and community events for adults and children, I worked part-time simultaneously with Shillingford Organics growers for 1.5 years, this has enabled me to gain the horticultural knowledge necessary to develop Farm School educational program, which continues to evolve as Farm School groups grow older and bigger.
+I am also halfway through a Biodynamic training course at Ruskin Mill Trust which enables me to gain a different perspective on food growing and education.
+As well as running Farm School groups with Farm School leaders, I am currently doing a Ph.D. that focuses on the role of school meals and food education in developing healthy and sustainable school food culture.
 My dream is to grow our learning community of young children and adults for a healthier and more sustainable future of food, where it is no more a commodity, but sustenance for us people, and our planet.